What to Do if You're Pulled Over for a DUI

-Pull Over for Traffic Stop
+Pull Over for a Traffic Stop

 So what should a motorist do when flashing blue-and-red lights appear in the rearview mirror?
 While it may seem obvious, it’s important not to panic and try to flee, says Daniel R. Aaronson, a criminal defense lawyer at Benjamin, Aaronson, Edinger & Patanzo law firm in Fort Lauderdale.

-“Comply immediately and pull over,” says Aaronson.
+“Comply immediately and pull over to the side of the road,” says Aaronson.

 Remember Your Rights